 Pharmaceutical Q&A

 A quiz on the proper use of drugs was conducted.
-In the quiz, Dr. Kanazawa explained the proper way to deal with medicines, including how to take medicines.
+In the quiz, Dr. Kanazawa gave an Explanation on the proper way to deal with medicines, including how to take them.

 Quiz